Backend

 Phoenix Ascend is assembled from small, well-scoped services.
 Each layer does one thing; together they hold medical-grade data without forcing engineers or clinicians to trust the layer above.

-Four problems that every medical-device platform has to answer.
+Four problems every medical-device platform has to answer.
 Here's what we chose — and the trade-offs behind it.

 Most platforms check permissions once, at the application layer.
 We built four independent gates — if one is compromised, the others still hold.